aerial view of campanile

 Student representatives are always needed in various capacities to provide input and feedback to the school and to support our educational mission.
 Elections for each academic year are held in the fall of that year.
 If you’re interested in getting involved with the school and have questions about any of the positions, contact Kristin Trendel at katrendel@ku.edu.

-About the School of Social Welfare Dean's Advisory Board
+About the School of Social Welfare Dean's Student Advisory Board

 The Dean's Advisory Board offers an informal setting for discussing the student experience in the School of Social Welfare.
-The focus of the board's work is to discuss things that are going well within the school and things that need attention.
+The discusses things that are going well and things that need attention.

 • Shelby Burnett